Sometimes First Impressions of a Place Are Not the Best

 And finally in September 2018 the repaired stupa in Khumjung but the eyes and face are not finished in this photo.
 The open space in front of the stupa to the right of the mani wall is the play area for the Sir Edmund Hillary School.
 The wall around the school has been repaired as well.
 That is me walking in with the red jacket and our porter guide on my left.
 As for most of the photos the Trainer (my husband) was taking the photo.

 Eyes peeping out from the yellow fringe seem sad against the grey cloudy backdrop.
 Despite being badly cracked from the 2015 earthquake, the stupa still stands sentinel at the end of the main path into Khumjung and watching over the Sir Edmund Hillary School.

-The clouds cleared in the morning and we took some video and photos before we left the village while we still had mountain views.
+The clouds cleared in the morning and we took some video and photos before we left the village of Khumjung while we still had mountain views.
 We had seen the spectacular views above the town on our 2013 EBC trek when we were there.
 The date was the 30 November for people wanting to know what the weather and the all important views are like at different times of the year.

-Unfortunately it was very cloudy most of the day so we missed some spectacular views.
+Unfortunately, it was very cloudy most of the day so we missed some spectacular views.
 The walk up to Phortse after crossing over the river through rhododendron forests was lovely (even though they weren’t flowering).

 Amazing seeing the towns perched on the hills from a distance

 The cloud really made these trees look beautiful and very moody.

 Namche Bazaar 3420 – Khumjung 3780 metres 2.5 hours walk

 Khumjung is the largest town in the Khumbu region.